mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 ### 1.1 High-Level Overview

-Octarine is a protocol enabling **instant liquidity for RWAs** (Real World Assets) by auctioning with institutional LPs and curated liquidity facilities.
+Octarine is a protocol enabling **instant liquidity for RWAs** (Real World Assets) by auctioning them with institutional LPs and curated liquidity facilities.

 **The problem**: RWAs struggle to get DEX liquidity because they're fragmented, regulated and have built-in redemption delays.
 These delays are not instant, which means:
 - RWAs can't be used as collateral in lending (DeFi liquidations need instant liquidity)